International Student Admissions

-The small, residential liberal arts and science college is a uniquely American model for undergraduate study.
-It is a holistic approach to intellectual and personal growth that encourages active engagement across academic disciplines and within all aspects of campus life.
-This broad approach is distinctly different from the vocational/professional preparatory model found at large comprehensive universities around the world.
-In the U.S., undergraduate programs at universities and colleges share similar characteristics.
+The residential liberal arts and sciences college is a uniquely American model for undergraduate study.
+It is a holistic approach to intellectual and personal growth that encourages engagement across academic disciplines and within all aspects of campus life.
+This broad approach is different from the vocational/professional preparatory model found at large universities around the world.
+In the United States, undergraduate programs at universities and colleges share similar characteristics.

-According to the Carnegie Classification of Institutions of Higher Education, there are 421 undergraduate liberal arts and science colleges in the United States.
-These colleges focus all of their teaching, research, and financial resources solely on the undergraduate student experience.
-Liberal arts colleges come in different shapes and sizes, but they all share basic characteristics and educational philosophies.
+According to the Carnegie Classification of Institutions of Higher Education, there are well over 400 undergraduate liberal arts and science colleges in the U.S. These colleges focus their teaching, research, and financial resources on the undergraduate student experience.
+Liberal arts colleges come in different shapes and sizes, but they share basic characteristics and educational philosophies.

 Read What does "liberal arts" mean, anyway? for more information.

 Skidmore is in Saratoga Springs, New York, three hours north of New York City.
 (Also